Skip to navigation Skip to content

 A claim for Additional Assistance will not be required in all cases.

-ABSTUDY Smart Centre will identify students meeting one of the special independence criteria for students without parental support (listed in Step 1, Table 1).
-They will not need to lodge a claim.
+ABSTUDY Smart Centre Service Officers will identify students meeting one of the special independence criteria for students without parental support.
+These students do not need to lodge a claim.
 Confirmation that they have no access to financial support will be established by their Centrelink record.

 Note: students who continue to meet one of the special independence criteria without parental support can qualify for Additional Assistance during school holidays (subject to personal income test).
 ABSTUDY Living Allowance and other boarding related payments will continue to be paid directly to their board provider.
 A social worker assessing continued eligibility of a student under the UTLAH criteria will look at any financial support the student receives.
 If that financial support is determined as not continuous or reliable and does not affect eligibility under the UTLAH criteria, the student's qualification for Additional Assistance is not affected as long as they meet the other requirements.

-Single students eligible for ABSTUDY under other independence criteria or those who were in State Care (but no longer in State Care only because of their age) will need to lodge a claim each year.
+Single students eligible for ABSTUDY under other independence criteria or those who were in State Care (but no longer in State Care only because of their age) must lodge a claim each year.

 • The claim needs to include confirmation they have no access to financial support from parent(s)/guardian(s), other family members or other sources during school vacations